Isle-of-Wight-TSSC/IOWTSSC/dev/events.md

 ## March Brunch Run

-We are planning a brunch run on Saturday 23rd March to [The Garlic Farm](https://www.thegarlicfarm.co.uk/pages/the-restaurant).
+We are planning a brunch run on Saturday 23^rd^ March to [The Garlic Farm](https://www.thegarlicfarm.co.uk/pages/the-restaurant).
 The plan is to meet at [Blackgang Viewpoint car park](https://w3w.co/outfitter.science.navy) for 9:30am, leaving at 9:45am.
 Breakfast is booked for 10:15am, apologies for the early start, breakfast stops being served at 10:45am.
 Please let us know if you are planning to join us as we need to confirm numbers for the cafe.

+## April Drive it Day

+We will be doing a brunch run of April drive it day on the sunday 21^st^ of April

 ## Isle of Wight Triumph Weekend